 And how can you define your personal brand if you don’t know your target audience?
 You won’t be able to create brand messaging that will resonate with anyone.

 Nothing in your resume should be arbitrary.
 Everything in it needs to position you as the right fit for the employers you want to work for.

 How you’re using the document

-A one-page, to-the-point resume may be just the thing.
+A one-page resume may be just the thing.
 Depends on who’s receiving it.
 It may even be best to pare down that one-pager and create a hard-hitting short email message to capture attention, with a brief overview branding what differentiates your ROI, and including just a few key contributions.

-These professionals know what their client companies want.
+These professionals know what their client companies want to see in a resume.
 Some want a short and sweet document, others want your whole career history with all details.
 Check with your network of recruiters and adapt your resume to meet their specific requirements.

 Recruiters and/or hiring decision makers’ own preferences

 Give them what they ask for.
 Some say they want lots of background on candidates and prefer 5, 6 or more pages.
 Some say they’ll toss any resumes longer than 2 pages.